Surf’s Up in Luquillo with Surfing Puerto Rico

 They conduct their lessons at La Pared Beach in Luquillo, on the north-east shore of Puerto Rico.
 That’s just an easy 45-minute drive from San Juan.
 The proximity to other tourist attractions (Balneario Monserrate, El Yunque National Forest, the Luquillo Kiosks, Northeastern Ecological Corridor) make it an ideal place to spend a day or more checking out the scene.

 We met our instructor (and his assistant) at their truck at La Pared.
 They were both so friendly, enthusiastic about surfing, and super excited about sharing the sport!
 I was sitting this one out, but Ray and some friends took the lesson, along with another couple of people.

 The lesson starts with a briefing on the beach about the surf, the underwater conditions (there is a sandy bottom at La Pared), safety info on surfing and falling, and how to spot rip currents (and how to use them to your advantage).
 Then they put everyone on a surf board (on the beach), the instructor explained and demonstrated the mechanics of surfing.

 It is not as easy as the pros make it look.
 There lots of things you need think about to be successful.
 How to find the right wave, popping out of the water onto the board, feet placement, and balance, to name a few.
 You have to try it a bunch of times on the beach until everyone seems to have the hang of it.
 He was a great instructor.
 Very patient and really helpful with suggestions to improve your stance.
 After practicing on the beach, they hit the water in search of a righteous wave.

 Of course, as with any sport, practice makes perfect.
-You’d start by floating your surf board out to Brian, where he’d get you onto the board and wait for your wave to come.
+You’d start by floating your surf board out to your instructor, where he’d get you onto the board and wait for your wave to come.
 Then he’d launch you on the wave, and tell you when to pop up onto the board.
 After each attempt, they would be offering praise, encouragement, and recommendations on how to improve.